r-hub/blog/content/post/2020-06-03-vignettes/index.md

 VignetteBuilder: knitr, rmarkdown
 ```

+And these two packages are declared as dependencies under `Suggests` as well.

-The boilerplate Rmd under a new `vignettes` folder, and that `DESCRIPTION` field, are what `usethis::use_vignette()` would create for you.
+The creation of a boilerplate Rmd under a new `vignettes` folder, and the dependencies declaration in `DESCRIPTION`, are what `usethis::use_vignette()` would handle for you.
 Then you can write as you would a standard R Markdown document, knitting for previewing it.

 Other vignette builders include [`R.rsp`](https://cran.r-project.org/web/packages/R.rsp/index.html) that we'll mention again later, [`noweb`](https://cran.r-project.org/web/packages/noweb/index.html) to use the [noweb literate programming tool](https://en.wikipedia.org/wiki/Noweb) (which actually looks a lot like sweave?), [`rasciidocs`](https://cran.r-project.org/web/packages/rasciidoc/index.html) that was recently archived at the time of writing.
 It is unlikely you'll want to write your own vignette engine.